microsoft/AzureTipsAndTricks/blog/tip97.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 97 - Generate a Weekly Digest Email for a Blog using Azure Functions, SendGrid and Azure Storage"
+title: "Tip 97 - Generate a Weekly Digest Email for a Blog using Azure Functions, SendGrid and Azure Storage"
 excerpt: "Learn how to generate a weekly digest email for a blog using Azure Functions, SendGrid and Azure Storage"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-02-25 17:00:00
 ---

-## Where are we?
+#### Where are we?

-**Full Source Code** The source code for the app can be found on [GitHub](https://github.com/mbcrump/EmailSubscription) {: .notice--info}
+**Full Source Code** The source code for the app can be found on [GitHub](https://github.com/mbcrump/EmailSubscription)

 This blog post is part of a series on how to generate a weekly digest email for a blog using Azure Functions, SendGrid and Azure Storage.